Publications

 The optimal policy is illustrated in a simple New Keynesian model, where analytical so- lutions can be derived as well.
 In this model, imperfect information about the policymaker’s output target leads to lower policy losses.

-Trend Inflation in Advanced Economies (2015, IJCB)
+Trend Inflation in Advanced Economies (2015, International Journal of Central Banking)

 with Christine Garnier and Edward Nelson